 ADG Racing Division is actively working with veterinary experts, race track permittees, industry stakeholders and the racing community to protect both human and equine athletes by reducing the number of catastrophic breakdowns that occur on Arizona race tracks.
 In 2017, ADG began a comprehensive program that examined the root causes of breakdowns that occurred in previous race meets.

-In September of each year, ADG Racing Division publishes its Equine Safety Review report, which makes recommendations on increased measures for the protection of the equine athlete.
-In 2018, among those preventative measures were:
+Each year, ADG Racing Division publishes its Equine Safety Review report, which makes recommendations on increased measures for the protection of the equine athlete.
+Those preventative measures include:

 100% pre-race exams on all horses entered to race